 These fudge-like low-carb black bean brownies are made with soybeans.
 The recipe is quick to prepare so you'll be enjoying this low sugar chocolate treat in no time.

 At the beginning of last year, I was experimenting with baking gluten free brownies and cakes using canned beans.
 During that time, I came up with a decent recipe for rich fudge brownies made with black beans.
 My family loved them and they would never have guessed that there were beans in it if I hadn't told them.

 While I was looking through my old recipe files this past weekend, I found that black bean brownie recipe.
 I wasn't following a low carb diet when I wrote the recipe so it needed to be tweaked a bit.
 I know that black soy beans are very similar to black beans without all the carbs so it was an easy substitution.

 I also switched out the agave sweetener to something low carb.
 Other than those changes, the recipe is the same as the original.
 Based on what I remember the higher carb batch tasting like, this low carb version is almost identical thanks to the sweetening power of stevia and erythritol.

-If you like a dense chocolate brownie, you will love this recipe for gluten free black soy bean brownies.
+If you like a dense chocolate brownie, you will love this recipe for low carb black bean brownies.
 It is a moist fudge brownie, not one that is more like cake.
 The instant coffee that is added to the mix really enhances the chocolate flavor.

-- 15 ounce can black soy beans (rinsed and drained)
+- 15 ounces black soy beans (canned) rinsed and drained

 - 2 eggs